nobelk/Islam/Area/Quran/Surah Bakara.md

 -   Summarizes the straight path

 ## Importance
 - Not reciting this surah will make you sad
 - No evil can conquer this surah

 ## Content
 Entire mankind is divided into three:
 	1. Those who believe
 	2. Those who do not believe
 	3. Those who pretend to believe

 ## Existence of Allah(swt)
 Look around you:
 1. The sun and the moon
 2. The changing of the tides
 3. The changes of the seasons, night and day

 ## Two great angels
 Talks about Gabriel and Mikail

-## Link
+## Our lives
 Links our prior life (no existence) to our current life to our next life

 ## Practice
 -   Mentions the five pillars of faith
 -   Prohibitions of alcohol
 -   Prohibitions of Gambling